The foundation of San Jacinto Christian Academy’s academic program is our curriculum guide.

 Through our recent Accreditation by Special Project, the faculty of SJCA has learned to differentiate instruction based on the needs of the students in the classroom.
 Teachers are often challenged to teach, not based on their own preference but the many learning modalities the students bring.
 SJCA has developed a process to identify students with learning differences.
 Through this process, we are able to have individualized instructional plans when appropriate.
 Elementary students may also receive additional resource help from the Resource Center on a determined basis.
 While SJCA is not able to meet the needs of all students, we have been able to offer a Christian education for students who may not be able to receive it otherwise.

-Students take the Terra Nova Achievement Test in the spring of each year.
+Students take the NWEA MAP Growth Test twice each year.
 The results of this testing are analyzed to track student progress, evaluate curriculum needs and instructional strategies.
 Individual student results are distributed to each family and an annual meeting is offered to explain the results.
-The Terra Nova is an important element in ensuring the overall academic program of San Jacinto Christian Academy.
+The MAP Growth Test is an important element in ensuring the overall academic program of San Jacinto Christian Academy.